Marin County Civic Center attacks: August 7, 1970, attack

 Jackson sat among the spectators for a few minutes before opening his satchel, drawing a pistol and throwing it to Black Panther defendant James McClain.
-Jackson then produced an Iver Johnson paratrooper-style, vertical front-gripped M1 carbine with a 20-round "banana"-shaped magazine from his raincoat as McClain held the pistol against Judge Haley's head.
+Jackson then produced an Iver Johnson paratrooper-style, vertical front-gripped M1 carbine with a 20-round "banana"-shaped magazine from his raincoat as McClain held the pistol against Haley's head.
 Jackson was reported as saying "Freeze.
 Just freeze."
-He then told court officials, attorneys and jurors to lie on the floor while another San Quentin inmate, Ruchell Cinque Magee (aged 31), who was to have witnessed at McClain's trial, went to free three other testifying prisoners from their holding cell.
+He then told court officials, attorneys and jurors to lie on the floor while another San Quentin inmate, Ruchell Magee, who was to have witnessed at McClain's trial, went to free three other testifying prisoners from their holding cell.
 A couple with a baby was also ordered into the judge's chambers.

-After being freed by Magee, a fourth man, Black Panther William A. Christmas (aged 27), joined the other three kidnappers.
+After being freed by Magee, a fourth man, Black Panther William Arthur Christmas, joined the other three kidnappers.
 Haley was forced at gunpoint to call the sheriff Louis P. Mountanos, in the hopes of convincing the police to refrain from intervening.
-Road flares, which were used to simulate sticks of dynamite, were held against Judge Haley's neck before being replaced with a sawed-off shotgun which was fastened under his chin with adhesive tape.
+Road flares, which were used to simulate sticks of dynamite, were held against Haley's neck before being replaced with the sawed-off shotgun which was fastened under his chin with adhesive tape.
 The kidnappers, after some debate, then secured four other hostages whom they bound with piano wire: Deputy District Attorney Gary Thomas and jurors Maria Elena Graham, Doris Whitmer, and Joyce Rodoni.

 The four kidnappers and five hostages then moved into the corridor of the courthouse, which at this point had become crowded with responding police who had been summoned by a bailiff.
 No action was taken against them at this point.
 Around this time, Jim Kean, a photographer for the San Rafael Independent Journal, arrived at the building after he had heard news of the incident from police radio in his car.
 He stepped off an elevator directly adjacent to the hostages and kidnappers, and was reportedly told by one of them, "You take all the pictures you want.
 We are the revolutionaries."
 Kean and his colleague Roger Bockrath took a series of photographs of the group, apparently after some brief discussion as to whether the two journalists should be added to the ranks of the hostages.